smartpay-co/sdk-ruby/README.md

 This introduces 4 changes for a pre-built Smartpay Checkout example:

 > 1. A new initializer - `config/initializers/smartpay.rb`.
-You will have to update the `config.public_key` and `config.secret_key` with your own credentials to make this work.
+You will have to update the `config.public_api_key` and `config.private_api_key` with your own credentials to make this work.
 > 2. A new controller - `app/controllers/smartpays_controller.rb`.
 This is where you can see how a Checkout session is configured & created.
 > 3. A new view - `app/views/smartpays/index.html.erb`.
 The minimum frontend required.
 > 4. A new route in config/routes.rb.